Navigate the challenges of Government contracting with confidence.

 - To what extent should the parties’ confidentiality and data rights be protected?

 - When and how shall termination of the Teaming Agreement occur?

-- Will the subcontractor to be allowed to participate in negotiations with the government customer concerning the contribution of the subcontractor to the teaming?
+- Will the subcontractor be allowed to participate in negotiations with the government customer concerning the contribution of the subcontractor to the teaming?

 A nondisclosure agreement ensures that your secrets stay secret – or have legal recourse if they are misused or disclosed to the wrong parties.
-A nondisclosure agreement – also called an NDA or a Confidentiality Agreement or a Proprietary Information Exchange Agreement – is a contract in which the parties promise to protect the confidentiality of secret information that is disclosed during employment or another type of business transaction.
+A nondisclosure agreement – also called an NDA, a Confidentiality Agreement, or a Proprietary Information Exchange Agreement – is a contract in which the parties promise to protect the confidentiality of secret information disclosed during employment or another type of business transaction.
 The attorneys at The Law Offices of Baldwin & Briscoe, P.C. have drafted, negotiated, and completed numerous NDAs, and can also provide templates for your company’s use.

 The Law Offices of Baldwin & Briscoe, P.C. can provide invaluable counsel and advice regarding contract terminations, contract restructures, and contract closeouts.
 Our attorneys have extensive experience in assisting clients in assessing programmatic vulnerabilities (caused by decreasing budgets; changes in threats, roles, and missions; changes in technology; changes in priorities; and cost and schedule growth), developing procurement advocacy strategies, and taking steps to protect against a possible termination for default.
 And, when vulnerable contracts are terminated or restructured, The Law Offices of Baldwin & Briscoe, P.C. provides the wide range of counseling and litigation services necessary to resolve these matters and obtain maximum recovery for clients.

 Get trusted and responsive legal expertise on your side.